THE FOUR BOOKS CURRICULUM

 Additional Resources:

-See the Q&A for basic background information useful in understanding this site, and Chinese philosophy in general: “What are the Four Books; What are the Collected Commentaries; Who is Zhu Xi; What is the Confucian Dao?”
+See the Q&A for basic background information useful in understanding the Four Books, and Chinese philosophy in general: “What are the Four Books; What are the Collected Commentaries; Who is Zhu Xi; What is the Confucian Dao?”
 Most native English speakers will have learned none of this in their formal education.
 Therefore much information is condensed into this “get up to speed fast” page.

-For a first reading of the Four Books there is no better starting point than Wing-tsit Chan’s partial translation in one hundred pages: Source Book pg.
+For a first reading of the Four Books the best starting point is Wing-tsit Chan’s partial translation in one hundred pages: Source Book pg.
 14 – 114.
+As a public domain work, it is also hosted on this site, converted to modern pinyin.
 There is also Legge’s full translation with notes in over a thousand pages: The Four Books.
 Unfortunately, neither of these include Zhu Xi’s Collected Commentaries, which are necessary to properly interpret and inspire practice.

-In following the Four Books curriculum, you can use this as a handy page, Learning of the Way: An Explanation of Terms, for studying the fundamental concepts and their corresponding characters.
+In following the Four Books curriculum, you can use our handy guide Learning of the Way: An Explanation of Terms for studying the fundamental concepts and their corresponding characters.
 The explanations of terms adhere to the orthodox interpretation established by the Cheng-Zhu School, which authored the curriculum itself.
 See also Flashcards for Confucian Concepts.

 For an overview of Chinese philosophy as a whole, in the words of the sages themselves, there is none better than Professor Wing-tsit Chan’s textbook A Source Book in Chinese Philosophy, which is freely available as a PDF.
-This collection of translations is both scholarly and readable, and covers the full lineage of Chinese thought (Kongzi to Mao) in chronological order.
+This collection of translations is both scholarly and readable, and covers the full lineage of Chinese thought (Confucius to Mao) in chronological order.
+See other book recommendations in the Q&A.

-By the way, for daily Confucian quotes you can follow my “Solzi” page on Facebook.
-Also, online discussion in the Sino-corners of Twitter is actually quite good, with numerous scholars and enthusiasts taking part.
-Given the shifting geopolitical landscape, understanding real East Asian thought is increasingly important, yet still essentially nonexistent in the English-speaking world.
+For daily Confucian quotes you can follow “Solzi” on Twitter or Facebook.
+Online discussion in the Sino-corners of Twitter is actually quite good, with numerous scholars and enthusiasts taking part.
+Given the shifting geopolitical landscape, understanding [real] East Asian thought is increasingly important, yet remains essentially nonexistent in the English-speaking world.